Fanny Elssler (1937 film): Plot

-Fanny absolutely doesn't want to let go of her lover, so Baron Gentz makes it clear to her that her reunification with the Duke of Reichstadt was nothing more than a political maneuver by the Viennese government.
-Only now does Fanny show willingness and leave the country for the French capital.
-In Paris she celebrates great success with her art, but she cannot forget her loved one at home in distant Vienna.
+Fanny absolutely doesn't want to let go of her lover, so Baron Gentz makes it clear to her that her introduction to the Duke of Reichstadt was nothing more than a political maneuver by the Viennese government.
+Fanny acquiesces and leaves the country for the French capital.
+In Paris she celebrates a great success with her art, but she cannot forget her loved one at home in distant Vienna.
 The Duke of Reichstadt feels the same way.
-He escapes his golden cage in Austria and also rushes to Paris to see Fanny again.
-But her personal happiness is short-lived.
+He escapes his golden cage in Austria and rushes to Paris to see Fanny again.
+But their bliss is short-lived.
 In addition, the political unrest in France is increasing more and more.
 Napoleon Bonaparte's supporters demand that they take back power in the country.
 Although standing in his father's shadow, his son is willing to do so.
 But things don't go as planned.
 Napoleon II and Fanny attend a Bonapartist gathering, which is dissolved by the authorities.
-Baron Gentz suspects something bad and he turns up at the Duke of Reichstadt to urge him to return to Vienna.
-He realizes that he is just a plaything of different powers and withers away.
-The Duke of Reichstadt is only 21 years old.
+Baron Gentz sees that things are going awry and urges the Duke of Reichstadt to return to Vienna.
+Realizing that he has been used as a plaything by the competing powers, the young Duke succumbs to poor health and withers away, passing at the age of 21.